MicrosoftDocs/learn/learn-pr/azure/intro-azure-functions/includes/5-summary.md

 In this module, we explained what Azure Functions is.
 It’s a serverless compute platform.
 It’s capable of leverage concepts like triggers, to define when your code should run and bindings to easily connect to data sources.
-The result are functions that usually are just a few lines of code.
+The results are functions that usually are just a few lines of code.

 We also covered when to use Azure Function.
 There are many good use cases, but some cases are real-time processing of data, time-based jobs, notifications and in general code that should run for a reason.